 The company has two factories in Acqui Terme, a sales branch in Milan and a worldwide network of agents.

-Pompe Garbarino focuses on the constant improvement of its products supported by an excellent service to customers in terms of technical consultancy and after sales service ensuring the availability of engineers on-site.
-Spares delivery and product replacement can be guaranteed in very short time thanks to the huge capacity of the warehouse, one of the best strength's points of the company.
+Garbarino focuses on the constant improvement of its products supported by an excellent service to customers in terms of technical consultancy and after sales service ensuring the availability of engineers on site.
+Spares delivery and product replacement can be guaranteed in very short time thanks to the huge capacity of the warehouse, one of the best strength’s points of the company.

 Naval pump applications

-Pompe Garbarino's centrifugal and positive displacement pumps' naval applications include seawater main cooling systems, ballast and bilge services, firefighting and general services, water circulation, A/C chilled water circulation, boiler feed, lube oil or fuel oil transfer applications, and waste oil transfer, scrubber, and ballast water treatment systems.
+Garbarino’s centrifugal and positive displacement pumps’ naval applications include seawater main cooling systems, ballast and bilge services, firefighting and general services, water circulation, A/C chilled water circulation, boiler feed, lube oil or fuel oil transfer applications, waste oil transfer, scrubber, and ballast water treatment systems.

 They can be located on aircraft carriers, submarines, frigates, corvettes, mine-hunters, destroyers, patrol boats and oceanographic vessels.

 - Pumps according to EN 733 standards (MU)